 Taylor Swift’s ‘ME!’
-Music Video Is Filled With Easter Eggs, Here Are The Fan-Favorites
+Music Video Is Filled With Easter Eggs, Here Are The Fan Favorites

 “Okay regarding Easter Eggs.
 There are a lot of them in this video.
 Some you’ll find out right away and some will take a minute to reveal their meaning (omg why am I talking like a sorcerer),” Swift wrote.

 Social media users got right to work pulling apart every aspect of the video.
 Impressively enough, they found many Easter eggs very quickly.
 Most were references to Swift’s sixth studio album, Reputation, which took the singer in a black-and-white, edgy direction.
-She now boasts a bright, pastel-colored and bubbly aesthetic—the complete opposite of her previous “era.”
+She now boasts a bright, pastel-colored and bubbly aesthetic — the complete opposite of her previous “era.”

-From SNAKE turns into a BUTTERFLY!
-One of my favorite part of the music video! @taylornation13 @taylorswift13 #TaylorSwiftTONIGHT #MEmusicvideo pic.twitter.com/rM8ZeiOhEn
+ME!
+Out now!
+Made this song with @brendonurie and @iamjoellittle.
+Dave Meyers and I co-directed the video.
+And everyone knows you can’t spell awesome without DAVIDBRENDONJOEL.
+Oh wait… https://t.co/xFsUDfSRSJ pic.twitter.com/0FgYZqMeOP

 Swift appears to be finished with her edgy days, as one of the most important Easter eggs revealed.
-In the beginning of the “ME!” video, Reputation‘s symbolic snake, now a bright pink color, burst into colorful butterflies.
+At the beginning of the “ME!” video, Reputation‘s symbolic snake, now a bright pink color, burst into colorful butterflies.
 Perhaps Swift has found herself a new mascot.

 Later on, a reference to Swift’s iconic music video for “Look What You Made Me Do” appeared.
 In the original clip, snakes appeared on a staircase slithering towards the singer.
 Now, in “ME!,” the same staircase appears in bright colors with snake-shaped clouds.